khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 #### Behavior

-There are several types of behaviors that this package supports:
+There are several types of behavior that this package supports:

 1. `prepend` (default) inserts the link before the heading text.<br />
     ```